50% of Bangladesh’s population will live in urban settlements by 2030

 Low-cost housing and slum upgrading

-Adequate, safe and affordable housing and overall slum upgrading, including drainage, footpaths, access roads, lighting, solar energy, waste management and tree plantation
+Adequate, safe and affordable housing and overall slum upgrading, including drainage, footpaths, access to roads, lighting, solar energy, waste management and tree plantation

 Climate change, disaster risk response and environment